 Like I said, test it out and find something that works for you.
 I think it has to do with using different browsers, although I have no idea why that would make it different inside of the iWriter editor.

-For The Requesters
+For the Requesters

 If you want quality articles, then you may waste a lot of time trying to find them on iWriter.
-Since the pay grade can be quite low, you may find that many of your articles that you receive reflect the price you are paying.
-While you do have the option to reject the articles, you may waste a lot of time rejecting and, in turn, have to wait a while for a decent article.
+Since the pay grade can be quite low, you may find that many of the articles that you receive reflect the price you are paying.
+While you do have the option to reject the articles, you may waste a lot of time rejecting them and, in turn, have to wait a while for a decent article.

 However, if you find some good writers on iWriter, then you can save them to your 'favorite' list and use them consistently to ensure you get well-written articles quickly.